Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Coffeezilla (interviewee):

-From a philosophical standpoint, I think meme tokens are a zero-sum game; they extract value from most participants.
-They disproportionately benefit insiders through trading structures and operations.
-Because for someone to earn a dollar, someone else must lose a dollar, so I feel the entire concept of meme tokens has been misguided from the start.
-Of course, I mainly focus on the unfair elements such as fraud or insider trading that exist within it.
+From a philosophical perspective, I think meme tokens are a zero-sum game; they extract value from most participants, disproportionately benefiting insiders through their trading structure and operations.
+Because for someone to earn a dollar, someone else must lose a dollar, so I think the entire concept of meme tokens has been misguided from the start.
+Of course, I mainly focus on the unfair elements like fraud or insider trading that exist within them.

 If people want to participate in meme tokens, that is their freedom.
-But I think, at the very least, the market should be fair.
+But I think at least the market should be fair.
 I think meme coins themselves are foolish, but even if you want to participate in this foolishness, it should be done in a fair environment.
-It's like a casino; casinos not only have unfair gambling elements but also a lot of fraud, so they are strictly regulated.
+It’s like a casino; casinos, aside from the unfair gambling elements, also have a lot of fraud, so they are strictly regulated.
 Casinos are regulated for a reason because people are deceived there.
-I think a similar situation should eventually happen in the meme token market, although clearly, some people strongly advocate for complete deregulation.
+I think the same situation should eventually happen in the meme token market, although clearly, some people strongly advocate for complete deregulation.

 Part 12: Did You Participate in MELANIA?